-Policy Statement - Government organizations should adhere to proper procurement polices, guidelines and practices
+Policy Statement - Government organizations should adhere to proper procurement policies, guidelines and practices

 10.3.1 All the software development for government which would be carried out by the external vendor(s) should be carried out only after signing a contractual agreement.
 The special areas that are critically important have been mentioned in the Software Governance Framework.
-Refer sample consultancy contract included in the Software Governance Framework for further details (Annexure 27).
+Refer sample consultancy contract included in the Software Governance Framework for further details (Refer Annexure 27 - Software Governance Framework).

-10.3.2 In a Memorandum submitted to the Cabinet of Ministers by the President on the "Reengineering Government Program" and approved on 13th September 2006, all government agencies are required to consult ICTA before embarking on any major Software Project (over Rs 2 Million), in order to (a) ensure that they are in conformity with general standards applicable to all government agencies specially in relation to interoperability and localization requirements, and (b) to ensure that such projects can be fully integrated to the government wide ICT system.
-For the procuring generic hardware refer ICTA web site -link- for technical specifications.
+10.3.2 In a Memorandum submitted to the Cabinet of Ministers by the President on the "Re-engineering Government Program" and approved on 13th September 2006, all government agencies are required to consult ICTA before embarking on any major Software Project (over Rs 2 Million), in order to (a) ensure that they are in conformity with general standards applicable to all government agencies specially in relation to interoperability and localization requirements, and (b) to ensure that such projects can be fully integrated to the government wide ICT system.
+For the procuring generic hardware refer ICTA web site site for technical specifications.